caderek/gramma/README.md

 <a id='server'></a>

-<h2 style="color: white; background: linear-gradient(to right, #0066ff, #cc6699); padding: 5px 10px; margin-top: 50px;">Managing a local server</h2>
+## Managing a local server

-If you [configured a custom API server](#config), Gramma will manage the server automatically, nevertheless there might be situations, when you want to manage server manually.
+If you [configured a custom API server](#config), Gramma will manage the server automatically - nevertheless, there might be situations, when you want to manage server manually.
 Gramma simplifies this by exposing basic server commands:

 #### Starting server